If we don't have a book you need, we'll try to get it for you from another library.

 Overview Of The Interlibrary Loan (ILL) Process:

 Interlibrary Loans expand access to resources beyond those available at OCC libraries.
 OCC depends on other academic and public libraries for loans of materials.
 The conditions of ILL service are set by the National Interlibrary Loan Code of the American Library Association and by the regulations of individual lending libraries.
 There may be a limit to the number of items that can be requested.
+Note: Patrons may have a maximum of 5 active requests from OCLC at any one time.
+OCLC materials cannot be renewed.

 What else do I need to know?